 If you’re also trying to run a business or other social media accounts this would be tough to do.
 And it was for me honestly.

-The “follow for follow” mindset and strategy isn’t always true as many may never look to see who just followed them.
+The “follow for follow” mindset and strategy aren’t always true as many may never look to see who just followed them.
 But for those that do tap to see who you are, it is a good idea to have your profile filled out as mentioned and have plenty of posts and be currently active.

-In the end while this strategy didn’t give me 100 new followers every day, it did drastically increase my Instagram followers and increased the engagement along with that.
+In the end, while this strategy didn’t give me 100 new followers every day, it did drastically increase my Instagram followers and increased the engagement along with that.